 Yes!
 We recommend changing the headers of your data spreadsheet to exactly match the Field names in the Accepted Fields table above wherever possible.
 If you ensure that these headers match exactly, Keela will match the incoming fields automatically!

 Individual and Contact records in Keela

 There are two contact record types in Keela - Companies and Individuals.
 Here are some things to watch out for if you will be importing both.
 If a contact record is a Company record, be sure to add Company under the Contact Type column in your spreadsheet.

 Linking a Company Record to an Individual

-To keep track of relationships between people and an entity, add the organization name and ID (if applicable) to your spreadsheet.
+To keep track of relationships between people and an entity, add the organization name to your spreadsheet.